Hybrid Geometry-Adaptive MCMC for Bayesian Inference in Higher-Order Ising Models: Markov Chain Monte Carlo Algorithm

-An additional computational consideration is the numerical singularity of the Hessian matrix $G$.
-For certain values of $\bm{\t}$ the matrix can become numerically singular and cannot be used as a covariance to sample from, which is required for Algorithm \ref{algorithm}.
-This is in fact one reason for the slow convergence of the RMAHMC algorithm without the adaptive steps because if bigger jumps are attempted, the probability of dealing with numerically singular matrix $G$ increased.
-To address this, we reduce the off-diagonals by $(1-\chi)100\%$ where $\chi$ is some small value, such as 0.0001.
+where $\mathrm{diag}\,G(\bm\theta)$ take only the diagonal entries of $G(\bm\theta)$ and setting all off-diagonal entries to zero.
+To numerically address this, we reduce the off-diagonals by $(1-\chi)100\%$ where $\chi$ is some small value, such as 0.0001.
 Surprisingly, even this small adjustment can affect mixing in a negative way.
 The issue of computational singularity does not affect the model when it has converged to the posterior, so to help with mixing and avoid computational errors, we start the algorithm with $\chi = 0.0001$ and then reduce to 0 after some burn-in.